3D Interpolation in Excel: 4 Easy Methods

 • C5=Y value

-The formula resembles Mexican Hat function.
-In the above formula, the SIN function returns the sine of given values.
+The formula resembles the Mexican Hat function.
+The SIN function returns the sine of given values.

 Dataset with mexican hat function

-• Now, we are going to demonstrate how we have written the function.
+• Demonstrate how we have written the function.

 Choosing Visual basic